 Now for a higher frequency, we need to keep capacitance ‘C’ low for lower frequency, we need to keep ‘C’ high as simple as that.

-555 Timer monostable operation
+555 Timer in Monostable operation Mode

 This mode of operation is only used when output turns ‘HIGH’ only when input is triggered with negative pulse.